 Implementing MFA through apps or extensions adds an extra layer of protection to your accounts.
 It also gives you peace of mind.

-One such measure is using one of the most secure virtual private networks (VPNs).
+You can throw some extra hurdles in the doxxers’ way by using one of the most secure virtual private networks (VPNs).
 By encrypting your internet connection, a VPN can shield your IP address from prying eyes and keep your online activities under wraps.
 It's like having your very own secret passageway on the internet, keeping you safe from potential cyber threats.

-Have you ever thought about using anti-virus and anti-spyware software?
+Have you ever thought about using antivirus and anti-spyware software?
 These tools act like your personal digital bodyguards, protecting your devices from harmful software that could compromise your security.

 Last but not least, consider using one of the top secure browsers.
 Designed to protect your online privacy, these browsers block third-party cookies, trackers, and ads.
 They function as a private jet for your internet journey, enabling you to browse without being tracked.